Occupational Health [at Work] Journal

 - Access to the feature articles and Research Plus (summaries of key evidence-based research) published in the preceding three years from 2007-2010.

-With a database dating back over the past seven years, we’re sure that you’ll find the information you need.
-And, our easy-to-use search puts the information immediately at your
+With a database dating back over ten years, we’re sure that you’ll find the information you need.
+And, our easy-to-use search puts the information immediately at your fingertips!